 When we really believe we’re in control of life, if things go well we can become very pleased with ourself indeed.
 But how we suffer when the switches change and we run on the ‘wrong’ track.

 But that suffering is a call back home.
 A call to recognise that what we really are is not exclusively a separate little engine, but life itself: the fizzling firebox, the bubbling boiler, the smell of smoke and steam, the passing countryside, the waving onlookers and the passengers waving back.
-A call to recognise that there is no ‘wrong’ track; that it’s life/pure Knowing/Awareness/God that is the real signalman and always was.
+A call to recognise that there is no ‘wrong’ track.
+That it’s Life/Knowing/Awareness/God that is the real signalman and always was.